sparkflows/sparkflows-docs/docs/aws/admin-guide/rds.rst

 Install MySQL
 -------------

-* Install MySQL on a machine or you can use MySQL running on Cloud Infrastructure.
+* Install MySQL on a machine or you can use MySQL running on AWS Cloud Infrastructure.
 * It might be easier to install it on the same machine you are installing Fire Insights on.

 .. note:: Make sure that MySQL database should be accessible from Fire Insights Machine.